Provided by Google Translate

 • Marine debris

-• Impacts of plastics on animals and ecosystems
+• Impacts of plastic pollution on wildlife and ecosystems

 Education: